prashantkg16/flask-smorest/readme.md

 * Doesn't use marshmallow

+### Smorest Blueprint is same as Flask Blueprint, only description is extra
+MethodView - These are classes where each method maps to one endpoint

 ### git reset - "modes": soft, mixed, hard, merge and keep
 > SOFT - You will remove the last commit from the current branch